 How to Prevent Dog Bites?

-With an enormous prevalence of dog bites in the US, there needs a change of tactic to prevent the occurrences.
-Avast, majority of these can be avoided through simple measures that include:
+With an enormous prevalence of dog bites in the US, there needs to be a change of tactics to prevent the occurrences.
+However, a vast majority of these can be avoided through simple measures that include:

 - Get a dog with the right temperament.
 Some dog breeds are known to have bad moods and hence likely to bite on slight provocation.